yardokun/google-ux-design-course/README.md

 **The research method we choose is decided by the question we are trying to answer.**

 ## Identify biases in UX research

+**Bias:** Favoring or having prejudice against something based on limited information.

+**Confirmation bias:** Occurs when you start looking for evidence to prove a hypothesis you have.

+**Overcoming confirmation bias**

+- Ask open-ended questions
+- Actively listen
+- Include a large sample of users

+**False consensus bias (The assumption that others will think the same way as you do):** Overestimate the number of people who will agree with our idea or design

+**Overcoming false consensus bias**

+- Identify and articulate your own assumptions
+- Survey large groups of people

+**Recency bias:** It's easiest to remember the last thing you heard in an interview, conversation, or similar setting, because it's the most recent.

+**Primary bias:** Remember the first participant most strongly

+**Overcoming recency & primacy bias bias**

+- Take detailed notes or recordings
+- Interview each participant in the same way

+**Implicit bias (Also known as "unconscious bias"):** The collection of attitudes and stereotypes we associate to people without our conscious knowledge

+One of the most common forms of implicit bias in UX is when we only interview people within a limited set of identity profiles, such as race, age, gender, socioeconomic status, and ability.

+**Overcoming implicit bias**

+- Reflect on our behaviors
+- Ask others to point our implicit biases

+**Sunk cost fallacy:** The deeper we get into a project we've invested in, the harder it is to change course

+For UX designers, the sunk cost fallacy comes into play when working on a design.
+You might have invested hours into designing a new feature, but then learned that the feature doesn't really address a user problem.
+It's easy to keep working on a design that you've invested time into.
+But ultimately, you need to focus on work that positively impacts users.

+**Overcoming sunk cost fallacy**

+- Break down your project into smaller phases
+- Outline points where you can decide whether to continue or stop